-Scimitar-horned oryx are extinct in the wild.
-The last photo of oryx in the wild was in 1980 in Aïr Mountains in Niger.
+Before reintroductions began, the last known photo of oryx in the wild was taken in 1980 in Aïr Mountains in Niger.
 In 1996, oryx were given the status of Critically Endangered based on unconfirmed reports that a few animals survived in the wild in Chad.
-No definite evidence of its survival in the wild was ever obtained however so their IUCN Red List status was changed to Extinct in the Wild.
+No definite evidence of the oryx’s survival in the wild was ever obtained, however, so their IUCN Red List status was updated to Extinct in the Wild.

 Another element of research regarding scimitar-horned oryx has been evaluating novel management strategies in cooperation with the Conservation Centers for Species Survival.
 This project examines the impact of herd management on loss of gene diversity, animal health, reproductive fitness, animal welfare, social behavior and economics (namely, the cost of managing animals in herds rather than very small groups of two or three animals).